ypakzad/calcular/README.txt

 To run from command line, build Jar file first using gradle then run the following command:

    java -cp build/libs/Calculator.jar ca.pakzad.calculator.Main "add(4,3)"

+ Logging
+ Log messages are displayed on the console and also stored in the logs/calculator.log file.
+ You can configure logging levels in the src/main/resources/logback.xml file.